(Post updated June 2025)

 And today, being Father’s Day and all, I would like to honor all of the Dads out there by focusing on one, I conjured up.

-So, if you have a chance, out of that many, maybe a few of you will let us know your preferences.
-Do you love light and bright?
+So, guys out there, do you love light and bright?
 OR, do you prefer the so-called “man-cave”, browns, earth tones, etc.?
 Or maybe you prefer something else?

 What about you, Laurel?

 Well, I like it all.
-But, if I had a bigger house, I’d have some of each.
+However, if I had a bigger house, I’d have some of each.
 But, mostly light and bright.

-In the meantime, I’d like to transport both men and women into a world that’s not so hung up on color.
-Or the hottest trends.
+Okay, at this time, I’d like to transport everyone into a world that’s not so hung up on color, the hottest trends, or even gender clichés when it comes to colors.

-No, in fact, brown was a color for the upper classes.
+No, brown was a color for the upper classes.
+Aristocrats.
 Rich folks.

 Hugh_Hope_Edinburgh_Portrait_by_Henry_Raeburn_c._1810

-In fact, there is so much art which features brown and it’s not just guys either.
+There is much art that features brown, and it’s not just guys either.

 Nosiree…